naninovel/docs/docs/guide/compatibility.md

 ## Managed Stripping

 "Medium" and "High" [managed bytecode stripping](https://docs.unity3d.com/Manual/ManagedCodeStripping.html) profiles are not supported.
-Either disable the stripping or use the "Low" profile (set by default).
+Either disable the stripping or use the "Low" profile (selected by default).

+## Exceptions

+At least "Explicitly Thrown Exceptions Only" level is required for `Enable Exceptions` option in "Publishing Settings" (selected by default).
+The setting is only applicable for [WebGl builds](https://docs.unity3d.com/Manual/webgl-building).
+"None" level is not supported.